Reading, Pennsylvania: 18th century

 In 1743, Richard and Thomas Penn, both sons of William Penn, mapped out the town of Reading with Conrad Weiser.
 Taking its name from Reading, Berkshire, England, the town was established in 1748.
 Upon the creation of Berks County in 1752, Reading became the county seat.
 The region was settled by emigrants from southern and western Germany, who bought land from the Penns.
 The first Amish community in the New World was established in Greater Reading, Berks County.
 The Pennsylvanian German dialect was spoken in the area well into the 1950s.

 During the French and Indian War, Reading was a military base for a chain of forts along the Blue Mountain.

+James Wilson practiced law in Reading from 1767 until 1775.

 By the time of the American Revolution, the area's iron industry had a total production exceeding England's.
 There were several prominent Ironmasters like Samuel Van Leer who helped supply George Washington's troops with cannons, rifles, and ammunition in the Revolutionary War.
 During the early period of the conflict, Reading was again a depot for military supply.
 Hessian prisoners from the Battle of Trenton were also detained here.

 Philadelphia was the nation's capital at the time of the 1793 Philadelphia yellow fever epidemic.
 President George Washington traveled to Reading, and considered making it the emergency national capital, but chose Germantown instead.